wesbos/React-For-Beginners-Starter-Files/readme.md

 # Frequently Asked Questions

+## Where are folders `2`, `3`, and `8`?
+Not all the videos have significant enough code changes to warrant an entire folder.
+Although you should be coding them all yourself, the code is available in the next video's folder.

 ## I tried installing the Babel syntax highlighter but it didn't work!

 There are a few possible options: